secretnodes/secretnodes.org/docs/tutorials/prep-sn-vultr.md

 # Part 3 - Remote into your Secret Node

-1. Get the password for your VPS from the server page.
+First get the password for your VPS from the server page.

 ## Windows Users
 If you're using Windows 10 64-bit or newer, launch PuTTY then enter the IP address of your Secret Node into the "Host Name" field.
 Then click open.
 This will allow you to remote administrate your Secret Node from a windows machine.